-For the purpose of this policy the following definitions of "drug" and "substance" will be followed.
+For the purpose of this policy the following definitions of "drug" and "substance" will be followed:

 - Drug Any substance, which alters the normal processes of the mind and/or body.
 In addition, synthetic cannabinoids will be treated as illegal drugs at school and/or school functions.
-These products are produced, distributed, marketed, and sold as legal alternatives to marijuana and often carry a label stating "not for human consumption" to disguise the true nature of the substance.
-Synthetic cannabinoid products may include, but are not limited to: incense, herbal mixtures, or potpourri.
-They are often sold in convenience stores, gas stations, and smoke shops. - Substance Abuse The use, usually by self-administration, of any drug for recreational purposes.
+ECS reserves the right to limit and/or restrict student consumption of caffeine on campus, including but not limited to energy drinks such as Red BullTM, MonsterTM, and PRIMETM. - Substance Abuse The use, usually by self-administration, of any drug for recreational purposes.